Routes · Hapjeong, Mapo-gu

 Can I do this without crossing any bridges?

-Mostly no, the Han River loop relies on bridge crossings to get between banks.
-The Hangang Bus variant trades the first bridge crossing for a ferry leg if you want to break it up.
+Mostly no: the loop relies on bridge crossings between banks.
+The Hangang Bus variant trades the first crossing for a ferry leg.

 -